Skip to content

 How much does a telematics policy reduce insurance?

-While fitting a black box might not make your car insurance cheaper straight away, you could be rewarded with a discount on renewal if you continue to drive sensibly and safely.
+You might not get cheap car insurance with a black box straight away.
+But you could be rewarded with a discount on renewal if you continue to drive well.

 You’ll also start to build up a no claims discount if you stay claim-free thanks to your safer driving.

-But having a telematics policy doesn’t guarantee you a cheaper quote come renewal.
-Your premiums could go up or down depending on how you drive.
-If you speed and drive recklessly or carelessly, you can expect to face high premiums at your renewal date.
+But having car insurance with a black box doesn’t guarantee you a cheaper quote come renewal.
+Your premiums could go up or down, depending on how you drive, so make sure you compare.

 What are the advantages of black box car insurance?

-• Improved driving skills – get customised tips on how you can become a better driver through your insurance provider’s app on your phone.
+• Potentially improved driving skills, if you follow the insurer’s advice – get customised tips on how you can become a better driver through your insurance provider’s app on your phone.

 • Rewards for safer driving – prove that you’re a safe and responsible driver, and you could get a cheaper quote when it’s time to renew your policy.